robertmuth/Cwerg/CodeGenA64/README.md

 It also uses the same approach to [Instruction Selection](../Docs/instruction_selection.md) which is a straight forward expansion of the IR opcodes into zero or more A64 opcodes.

+The backend targets ARM Cortex-A53 CPUs as found in Raspberry Pi 3 and 4.
+In terms of gcc compiler flags this approximately correspods to: `-march=armv8-a`

 [isel_tab.py](isel_tab.py) contains the necessary tables which are also use to generate C++ code.

 ## Code Generation Phases